Phantomosaurus: Basioccipital

 As is common in basal ichthyosaurs, the basioccipital can be divided into two sections, the condylus occipitalis and the area extracondylaris.
 The condylus occipitalis is flattened dorsoventrally, and was probably concave, with a rather saddle-like shape.
 In this respect it closely resembles that of Cymbospondylus, and probably had an articulation with the atlas vertebra which was more flexible than some ichthyosaurs.
 Anterior to this part of the bone, the surface is very flat with a slight concavity.
 The area extracondylaris has high lateral margins which become well-formed tubera basioccipitalia.
 These are laterally sutured to the opisthotics and extend as far as these bones posteriorly, and about 8 mm in front of the condylus anteriorly.
-Each tuber basioccipitalis is 13 mm in length, 10 mm in width, and rises at least 8 mm above the ventral surface of the basioccipital at the highest point.
+Each tuber basioccipitale is 13 mm in length, 10 mm in width, and rises at least 8 mm above the ventral surface of the basioccipital at the highest point.
 In life they would have been partially covered by the pterygoid, and also by a layer of cartilage.
 They would not have been attached to much of the otic capsule.

 Parabasisphenoid

 This is only partly preserved, with the cultriform process almost entirely missing.
 Part of its base is still attached, indicating that it would have been around 15 mm wide at the most posterior point, and not strongly set off from the basal plate of the parasphenoid.
 This is considered primitive in ichthyosaurs.
-The basal plate of the parabasisphenoid is roughly rectangular and has the processi basipterygoidei projecting from it.
+The basal plate of the parabasisphenoid is roughly rectangular and has the processus basipterygoidei projecting from it.
 Only the left one of these can be observed due to the left pterygoid disarticulation - in life they would have been attached.
 The pterygoid has strong facets on the upper surface where this attachment would have taken place.
 The basal plate was wider than its length of 27 mm, but the actual width cannot be measured as the right pterygoid is still articulated in the natural position.
 The suture between parabasisphenoid and basioccipital was straight.
 It is probable that the parabasisphenoid was in contact with the prootic bone, but it was definitely not attached to the opisthotic.
 Two small foramina, resembling slits, are immediately anterior to the parabasisphenoid-basioccipital suture.
 They extend anteriorly as canals into the bone and are probably the entrances of the cerebral carotid arteries, although positioned unusually far posteriorly.